darkorsa/cordo/README.md

 ### Routes

-Route definitons should be placed in *app/[packageName]/UI/Http/routes.php file*.
+Route definitons should be placed in *app/[packageName]/UI/Http/routes.php* file.

 Routing is done with use of [FastRoute](https://github.com/nikic/FastRoute) but modified allowing to use per route *Middlewares*.